Getter (DJ): Personal life

 Petulla was also known on the app called Vine, in which he amassed over 400 thousand followers and had his videos watched over 376,500,000 times.
 Vine was also the platform Petulla first founded the phrase "Suh Dude" which he and his best friend, Nick Colletti, sell as a part of merchandise for their clothing brand.

 Other ventures

 Trippy Burger

 Petulla and Colletti started a clothing brand which sells "Suh Dude" shirts, 'Getter and Nick Colletti' merchandise, "Trippy Burger stuff" and other official 'Suh Dude' items.
-He said "It’s me and my friend Nick Colletti’s clothing brand.
-We’ve got a nice thing going right now".
+He said "It's me and my friend Nick Colletti's clothing brand.
+We've got a nice thing going right now".

-The Real Bros Of Simi Valley
+The Real Bros of Simi Valley

-Petulla currently costars as Bryce Meyer on Facebook Watch series The Real Bros of Simi Valley, which started on Jimmy Tatro's YouTube channel.
+Petulla costarred as Bryce Meyer on the web series The Real Bros of Simi Valley (2017–2020), which started on Jimmy Tatro's YouTube channel.
+His character was revitalized in The Real Bros of Simi Valley: The Movie, which was released on The Roku Channel on July 4, 2024.